BBoutet1/Code_quiz/README.md

 ## Remarque

 ```
-Adding or removing a question in the code is easy by just adding or removing your question object in an an array.
+Adding or removing a question in the code is easy...
 ```